HHF Frequently Asked Questions

 - Own only one home, and currently reside in that home

-- Be unable to make their mortgage payment (or catch up on past-due payments) because of an involuntary financial hardship such as a job layoff or extremely high medical bills.
+- Have past-due mortgage payments because of an involuntary employment-related financial hardship such as a previous job layoff that occurred on or after Jan.
+1, 2015

 Do I have to be behind on my mortgage to get assistance?